-The children can touch the starfish, sea urchins and sponges.
+The children can touch starfish, sea urchins, and sponges.
 And then, catch a glimpse of the harbor seal exhibit.
 You could easily spend an entire day here, and fortunately, there’s a café for when your stomachs start grumbling.

 Children’s Museum (Seattle, WA)

 This children’s museum gets some mixed reviews, but it’s definitely worth a stop if you’re in the Seattle area anyway.
 They have been updating their exhibits also, so if you’ve been before, it may be a different experience now.